Sailing catamaran vs monohull sailboat – Pros & Cons

 A sailing catamaran is a multi-hulled watercraft featuring two parallel hulls of equal size.
-Unlike sailboats, catamaran stability is achieved with wide beam.
+Unlike sailboats, catamaran stability is achieved with a wide beam.

+The layout design of a catamaran offers more living space.
+The wider deck area and additional cabins make it an excellent choice for those planning extended stays or living aboard.
 The cabins and toilets are located in the hulls, while the saloon is in the area between the hulls, on the deck.

 Stability - Heeling

 On the other side, the experience of sailing on a monohull is unlike anything else.
 It is a thrilling experience as the sailboat picks up speed heels at a 10-20 degree angle.
-If you are sailing enthusiast and looking for adventures, the monohull is the right choice.
+If you are a sailing enthusiast and looking for adventures, the monohull is the right choice.